rectangle-dbmi/Realtime-Port-Authority/README.md

 of Pittsburgh, PA, using the realtime API given by [Port Authority](http://realtime.portauthority.org/bustime/home.jsp) on top of the Google Maps API.

+### Features:
+- Buses Run at Realtime
+- ListView saves via sharedpreferences
+- polylines added via Asynctask
+- multiple polylines connected to each other
+- uses xml to read and write

 ### Releases:
 - [Google Play Store](https://play.google.com/store/apps/details?id=rectangledbmi.com.pittsburghrealtimetracker)